 Vocational dispute and the law

 The law is very clear in Washington State.
 Explicitly, to evaluate the worker’s capabilities, L&I must assess every individual as a whole person.
 Simply put, the vocational evaluation must consider factors such as age, educational background, strengths, and weaknesses.
 On top, they have to take into account past experience, training, and physical or bodily limitations.
 When deciding if a worker is employable in the general labor market, all these factors must come into play.
 For reference, see Fochtman v.
 Department of Labor and Industries, 7 Wn.App.
 286, 499 P.2d 255 (1972).

 Furthermore, if the goal is to obtain work, then vocational services under an L&I claim only provide minimal assistance.
 The courts in Washington State made it clear when it comes for a worker to be employable.
 Explicitly, the court rules that work injury claimants must be capable of obtaining work themselves.
 For details, see Leeper v.
 Department of Labor and Industries, 123 Wn.
 2d 803, 817 P.2d 507 (1994).

-It is important to note that the work injury claimant has only 15 days to submit and dispute a vocational decision to the Office of Vocational Dispute Resolution (VDRO).
+Many times, L&I approves retraining plans that are unrealistic.
+In such cases, it’s important to note that the work injury claimant has only 15 days to submit and dispute a vocational decision to the Office of Vocational Dispute Resolution (VDRO).
 The submission must outline deficiencies in the vocational plan.
-L&I has created a vocational dispute form, which can be downloaded from the Department’s website.
-The form identifies dispute issues including “skills/aptitudes”, “medical (physical/mental)”, “labor market”, and “other”.
+For that, L&I created a vocational dispute form.
+You can download the form from the L&I website.
+The form categorizes dispute issues that include “skills/aptitudes”, “medical (physical/mental)”, “labor market”, and “other”.

-Additional vocational counselor related resources
+Additional vocational and employment resources